mozilla/mig/doc/concepts.rst

   name=my fancy action;target=tags->>'operator'='opsec';validfrom=1486736196;expireafter=%!s(int64=1486736556);operations=[{"module":"file","parameters":{"searches":{"s1":{"names":["meihm"],"options":{"macroal":false,"matchall":true,"matchlimit":1000,"maxdepth":1000,"maxerrors":30,"mismatch":null},"paths":["/etc/passwd"]}}}}];

 3. Take the string representation of the action and sign it with the PGP private key of the investigator.
-This is where you will need openpgpjs to perform the signature.
-It supports various types, so the type you want is an "ARMORED DETACHED SIGNATURE".
-It will give you back the signature in a multiline wrapped format, like this:
+This is where you will need the PGP library or tool to perform the signature.
+PGP supports various signature types, so the type you want is an "ARMORED DETACHED SIGNATURE" to get the signature in a multiline wrapped format, like this:

 .. code::

   -----BEGIN PGP SIGNATURE-----
-  Version: OpenPGPJS blah blah blah
+  Version: PGP client blah blah blah
   Comment: random text

   iEYEARECAAYFAjdYCQoACgkQJ9S6ULt1dqz6IwCfQ7wP6i/i8HhbcOSKF4ELyQB1